-This school, which is larger than the average primary school, is moving from three forms of entry to two.
-As a result there are two Reception and Year 1 classes, but three classes in each of Years 2 to 6.
-Almost half of pupils are known to be eligible for free school meals and this proportion is higher than usual.
-Around nine out of ten pupils are from a wide range of minority ethnic heritages.
-Almost half of pupils speak English as an additional language, but currently few of these pupils are at an early stage of learning the language.
-The proportion of disabled pupils and those who have special educational needs is higher than average, and pupils who have speech, language and communication needs form the largest group.
+This school is smaller than the average primary school, and the Nursery and Reception classes are housed in the crypt of a nearby church.
+The proportion of pupils known to be eligible for free school meals is higher than usual.
+Over nine out of ten pupils are from a wide range of minority ethnic heritages.
+Over three quarters of pupils speak English as an additional language, and currently around ten pupils are at an early stage of learning the language.
+The proportion of disabled pupils and those who have special educational needs is higher than average.
+There is a higher than usual turnover of pupils.
 The school meets the government's current floor standards, which set the minimum expectations for pupils' attainment and progress.
-The school runs a breakfast club.
-The after-school club, run by the local authority, is subject to separate inspection.